wikicite/wcite/README.md

 ### Command wcite

-The command line script `wcite` can fetch and transform bibliographic data from Wikidata and locally manage it in a [bibliography file].
+Command line script `wcite` can fetch and transform bibliographic data from Wikidata and locally manage it in a [bibliography file].
 In addition to bibliography files the script can read and write document files with YAML header.